 What not to expect from this article

-I share my looks on Instagram and write about my experience with capsule wardrobes and dressing with less to demonstrate that it’s possible, not to suggest what you should wear or own.
+I share my outfits on Instagram and write about my experience with capsule wardrobes and dressing with less to demonstrate that it’s possible, not to suggest what you should wear or own.
+It’s different for everyone!

 The secret to having it all is recognizing you already do.